mschmidty/schmidtyworksV1.0/_posts/2014-10-01-Navigating-The-Federal-Hiring-System.md

 Once you submit your application an HR person goes through all of the candidates and checks to see which candidates have the correct courses to qualify for a job.
 In my case, and depending on the HR person, Ecology can count as a plant science (as was the case for me with the Forest Service) or not (as was the case with the BLM).

 I pleaded with HR "I promise you, that class was 2 weeks of plant and 2 weeks of animal research techniques".
-You can understand her reluctance to believe me.
+You can understand their reluctance to believe me.
 I even went as far as to send her the definition of ecology.
 But, alas, she would not budge.

 **Don't let this happen to you** - I was told that the only way they would accept my course without additional verifiable information, was if the title of the course had "Animal" or "Plant" in the title.
 To avoid this fiasco, submit additional information with your education in the section that asks for additional attachments at the end of the questionnaire.
 For me all I had to do was send them a copy of the course description from my college course catalog and they accepted Ecology as a plant science.
 I was also told that a signed letter on official letterhead would also work (this would have applied to my research on plants in "Senior Thesis").